ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress

+11.11.2022
+- I always have trouble getting TailwindCSS installed properly in Next projects.
+To prevent myself from wasting time with this ever again, I'm attaching an article that ultimately saved me from sure insanity: [Debugging Tailwind CSS](https://blog.logrocket.com/debugging-tailwind-css-next-js/#setting-up-next-js-project-tailwind-css).
+Also, I like this sense of only logging TRUE progress.
+I don't want this journal to have any fluff.
+I might even trim it down but who cares.
+Not my db, not my problem.

 11.8.2022
 - I've been so busy focusing on building projects I forgot all about this journal.
 I took a step back from the Keep Clone as it was too difficult to implement an editable modal.
 I have a scratch project that contains code for an editable input field that I'll use to figure out how to implement into a modal.
 - In other recent development, I have started building a modernized version of Game's Farmers Market site.
 Their current site makes me cry, so I took that as inspiration.